preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-templates-613/index.rst

 Templates
 =============================================

 Here you can work with templates for Sign-off Requests.
-A template consists of one or more pages that should be read and signed off.
-A template can then be used to in a Type.
+A template can then be used in a Type.
 When creating Sign-off Requests a Type is always used, where pages from the template can be removed, and additional pages added, if needed.

 .. image:: sign-off-requests-templates-new2.png